 - Names your partner as the “pay-on-death beneficiary”;

 - Creates a digital estate plan;

 - Designates a guardian for your minor children, and

 - Contains a letter of instruction to your partner.

 How the Law Office of Mark Gullotta Can Help

 Estate planning attorney Mark Gullotta knows that estate planning is not something you can simply “set and forget.”
 Mark takes a proactive approach to estate planning, which minimizes surprises, giving you a much more predictable estate planning process.
 You will achieve the desired protection for your loved ones, receiving a flexible estate plan which grows with you and your family in a comfortable, no-pressure atmosphere.

 Mark Gullotta has been an estate planning attorney for more than 17 years—this level of experience guarantees the right estate plan for you and your circumstances.
 Attorney Mark Gullotta can help those who live in the San Mateo County area, including San Bruno, Millbrae, Burlingame, South San Francisco, Daly City, Colma, and the city of San Mateo.
-Contact the Law Office of Mark Gullotta today for experienced, knowledgeable estate planning experience.
+Contact the Law Office of Mark Gullotta today for a knowledgeable estate planning for unmarried couples experience.